Fires & surrounds buying guide

+Not sure where to start when it comes to choosing a fire?
 We’ll take you through your options based on the kind of home you live in.
-Often people who live in new builds or flats think they cannot have a fire, but that’s not the case.
-We'll look at the variety of fires we offer and explain how they work and the different fuel types they might require.
-When it comes to finding the ideal look, a lot of our range is available in both gas and electric options, so you won’t need to compromise on style.
-Plus, you can mix and match your fire with its surrounding elements to create looks that are truly unique.
+Often people who live in new builds or flats think they can’t have a fire, but that’s not the case.
+We’re here to help you uncover the variety of fires we have to offer, whilst explaining how they work and the different fuel types they might require.

-If your home was built before the 1960s, it’s likely to have a brick or stone chimney.
+1. Traditional brick or stone chimney.
+If your home was built before the 1960’s, it’s likely to have a brick or stone chimney.
 This means it will have a traditional chimney pot on your rooftop – more than one indicates that there are several fireplaces on different floors sharing a chimney.

-Was your home built after the 1960s and has a metal flue pipe on the roof?
-If so, it’s likely that you have a Class 2 flue.
+2. Pre-fabricated flue.
+Was your home built after the 1960’s?
+Do you have a narrow metal pipe sticking out of your roof?
+If so, it’s likely that this is your flue pipe used to ventilate your fireplace area.
+We call this a Class 2 pre-fabricated flue.

-A lot of newer properties no longer have chimneys, but some are fitted with a pre-cast flue – this will have a raised ridge tile or metal flue pipe on the roof and are much more shallow than a traditional flue.
+3. Pre-cast flue.
+A lot of newer properties no longer have chimneys, but some are fitted with pre-cast flue.
+Pre-cast flue has a raised ridge tile or metal flue pipe on the roof, and is generally much shallower that a traditional flue.

-You’re still able to have a fire, even if you don’t have a chimney or flue.
-Our flueless gas and electric options will work in your home and, unlike those with chimneys, you won’t need to worry about drafts – all the heat will stay in your home.
+4. No chimney or flue.
+Don’t worry – you’ll still be able to have a fire in your home even if you don’t have a chimney or flue.
+Our flueless gas and electric options will work in any home, and unlike those with chimneys, you won’t need to worry about draughts – all the heat will stay in your home.

 For a clean, efficient way to bring instant heat to your home, choose a gas fire.
-They combine the look of real flames with the ability to have instant heat, as well as controllable temperature.
-Gas fires are the cheapest to run, and come in a wide range of styles.
-Certain models don’t require a flue or chimney – all you need is a working gas supply.
+Gas fires combine the look of real flames with the ability to have instant heat, as well as controllable temperature.
+They are the cheapest to run and come in a wide range of styles.
+Certain models don’t need a flue or chimney – all you’ll need is a working gas supply.

 To ensure their efficiency, gas fires must be installed by a Gas Safe registered engineer - for more info go to the Gas Safe register website.
 For our most energy-efficient options, as well as a way to control your energy bills, look for the green gas logo on the packaging.